astronomer/apache-airflow-providers-transfers/docs/universal_transfer_operator/operator.rst

 Load Strategies
 ~~~~~~~~~~~~~~~

-Following are the load strategies supported for :ref:`table` transfers:
+Following are the load strategies supported when :ref:`table` is the destination dataset:

 .. literalinclude:: ../../src/universal_transfer_operator/constants.py
    :language: python